Michelle Williams: Recasting Kevin Spacey

 There's already a new trailer for All the Money in the World that features Plummer, not Spacey.
 The movie is still being released next month, even with the reshooting.
 Check out the new (albeit brief) trailer below.

-"I sat and thought about it and realized, we cannot," Scott told EW of keeping Spacey in the movie.
-"You can't tolerate any kind of behavior like that.
+"I sat and thought about it and realised, we cannot," Scott told EW of keeping Spacey in the movie.
+"You can't tolerate any kind of behaviour like that.
 And it will affect the film.
 We cannot let one person's action affect the good work of all these other people.
 It's that simple."

 Read These Stories Next: